Riya-chandra/Hacknovte/readme.md

 ## Upcoming Modifications to be added:
 - [x] 1.
 We will properly integrate YoutubeAPI using token recieved through Google OAuth2.0.
 - [ ] 2.
 We have planned for another layer for protection and security to our consumers(Youtuber).
 In due time,we are going to modify our platform in such a way such that the consumer get a option to approve the upload after the service provider(Video editor) uploads the video to our website.
 The consumer gets a pop up in his/her dashboard, where he/she can see the Video, Title, Description, Tags and  make sure it is the desired video and infos are correct.
 Only then the video gets uploaded from our server.
 - [ ] 3.
 Improve UI and UX
 - [ ] 4.
 Different UI for Clients and freelancer
-- [ ] 5.Integrating
+- [ ] 5.Integrating AI for rendering thumnails and hashtags

 ## Tech Stack
 ![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white) ![Express.js](https://img.shields.io/badge/express.js-%23404d59.svg?style=for-the-badge&logo=express&logoColor=%2361DAFB)